Syntax and Semantics of Linear Dependent Types: Intuitionistic Linear Dependent Type Theory?

 The idea is that the linear $\Sigma$-types should simultaneously generalise the conjunctions from propositional linear logic and the $\Sigma$-types from intuitionistic dependent type theory.

-Generally, though, since we are restricting to type dependency on $!$-ed types, the additive $\Sigma$-type (as far as one can make sense of the notion) would become effectively intuitionistic (as both terms in the introduction rule would have to depend on the same context, one of which is forced to be intuitionistic).
-This also ruins the symmetry in the Seely isomorphism.
+In general, though, since we are restricting to type dependency on $!$-ed types, the additive $\Sigma$-type (as far as one can make sense of the notion) would become effectively intuitionistic (as both terms in the introduction rule would have to depend on the same context, one of which is forced to be intuitionistic).
+This also breaks the symmetry in the Seely isomorphism.
 Moreover, we will see that the multiplicative $\Sigma$-types (and $\Pi$-types) arise naturally in the categorical semantics.
-We will later briefly return to the possibility of a really linear additive $\Sigma$-type and Seely isomorphisms.
+We will later briefly return to the possibility of a genuinely linear additive $\Sigma$-type and Seely isomorphisms.

-For the $\Pi$-type, one would also expect to obtain two linear cousins: an additive and a multiplicative version.
-However, given the overwhelming preference in the linear logic literature of the multiplicative implication, we can probably safely restrict our attention to multiplicative $\Pi$-types for now.
+For the $\Pi$-type, one would also expect to obtain two linear analogues: an additive and a multiplicative version.
+However, given the overwhelming preference in the linear logic literature for multiplicative implication, we can probably safely restrict our attention to multiplicative $\Pi$-types for now.